Lung Cancer Screening Program

 Commit To Quit

-The Stamford Health lung screening program is closely linked to our Smoking Cessation Program, overseen by pulmonologists, respiratory therapists, and two certified tobacco-cessation specialists.
+The Stamford Health lung cancer screening program is closely linked to our Smoking Cessation Program, overseen by pulmonologists, respiratory therapists, and two certified tobacco-cessation specialists.
 We cannot emphasize enough that smoking cessation is the single most important intervention to lower the likelihood of developing lung cancer.

 Please call 203-276-QUIT (7848) to schedule an appointment.